Photos are available in the DATE 2024 Gallery.

 • Salvatore Amoroso, Synopsys Inc, GB

-Modelling, circuit design, and design automation flows for future computing, including: non-CMOS logic based on emerging devices (e.g., carbon nanotube or graphene based FETs, TFETs, NWFETs, single electron transistors, NEMS etc.); alternative interconnect technologies (e.g., optical, RF, 3D, carbon nanotubes, graphene nanoribbons, spintronics, etc.); monolithic 3D integration (including TSV modelling and design space exploration).
+Modelling, circuit design, HW/SW co-design, and design automation flows for future computing, including: logic devices based on emerging technologies (e.g., spintronics, ferroelectrics, 2D materials, tunnel transistors, coupled oscillators, NEMS, etc.); alternative interconnect technologies (e.g., optical, RF, 3D, 2D materials, spintronics, etc.); monolithic 3D integration (including TSV modelling and design space exploration, etc.).

 Chair: Rajendra Bishnoi, Delft University of Technology,, NL